 Replace Faulty Equipment

-Replace any light bulbs that flicker or seem dimmer than usual, as this could be a sign of a faulty one affecting the circuit.
-Regular wear and tear can degrade electrical components over time, making regular checks and replacements essential.
+Swap out any light bulbs that flicker or appear dimmer than usual, as these could be faulty and affecting the circuit.
+Over time, regular wear and tear can degrade electrical components, so consistent checks and replacements are essential.

 Schedule Professional Electrical Inspections